A small basic worm-farm can be made inexpensively using two-buckets, one with a lid.

 The lower bucket must be emptied regularly.
 If the level of the leachate rises so that it begins to flood the upper-chamber the worms will start to crawl out.
 Dilute it several times before pouring it onto your young seedlings.

 Place a brick in the bottom of the lower bucket, to keep the upper one out of the worm-wee.
 You can get them with an indentation for your hand that is perfect.

 Fill the upper bucket as follows.

 Feed your worms at least once a week with a bucket of kitchen waste.
-They love half-rotten potatoes, apple cores and butternut skins, for example; any greens will do, dead birds found in the garden or a mole.
-You can put eggshells in provided they haven't been boiled, teabags and basically all your peels and so on.
+They love half-rotten potatoes, apple cores and butternut skins, for example; any greens will do, and dead birds found in the garden or a mole.
+You can put eggshells in provided they haven't been boiled, teabags and basically all your peels; and so on.

 They will tolerate small amounts of bread and meat; no dairy-products.

 Avoid onions, pineapples and citrus, though to be honest they are amazingly tolerant.

 If you take a handful of the stuff in the bucket, and squeeze it, no water should drip out.
 If it looks a little dry, sprinkle with a watering-can.
 Generally the liquid from your kitchen waste is more than enough.

 Too much water is the great enemy.